ewy-man/graph-echolocation/README.md

 To verify `get_graphs(n)` is exhaustive, we check that the length of the result is equal to the number of non-isomorphic graphs on `n` unlabeled nodes from the Online Encyclopedia of Integer Sequences (https://oeis.org/A000088) for `n` from 1 to 8.
 The function `test()` does just this.
 This function takes a minute or two to execute.

 To verify `get_reg_graphs(n)` is exhaustive, we do very much the same thing, checking against the number of non-isomorphic regular graphs on `n` unlabeled nodes (https://oeis.org/A005176).
-The case `n == 12` takes a day or two to run on my personal computer, but this case isn't as important to the result as the cases `n < 12`.
+The case `n == 12` takes at least multiple days to run on my personal computer, and I have not let it finish running.
+Thankfully, show this case is exhaustive isn't as important to the result as the cases `n < 12`.